nguyenquyhy/DiscordBridge/README.md

 - Ignore Discord messages from all bots and/or blacklist certain prefixes
 - Support One-Time Password
 - **New in 2.3.0**
-  - Mentions in Discord show proper names in Minecraft
+  - Mentions in Discord show properly in Minecraft with configurable templates
-  - Mentions from Minecraft are supported if the player has permission to do so
+  - Mentions from Minecraft are supported with permission control (check **Additional Permissions**)
   - Attachments in Discord shows proper links in Minecraft
   - Support Minecraft templates based on Discord roles